LFP Police Chief Mike Harden To Retire

 Image

-Chief Harden and Mayor French at the Pack The Park event
+Chief Harden and Mayor French at the Pack The Park event.
+Photo by Chief Harden.

 Being a police chief in a small town can be quite difficult, given limited resources, staffing issues, and the need to engage closely with the community.
 The role often requires wearing many hats and navigating local politics, which can add to the job's complexity.

 Pictured left to right: Svetlana Kirilova (RCR), Kelly Vedders (Records), Chief Harden, Det.
 Czebotar, Det.
 Teschlog, Diane Hwang (Blue Hero Project), K9 Ofc.
 Coleman, Cmdr.
 Adams, Ofc.
 Montague, Sgt.
 Gross, Ofc.
 Johnson, Ofc.
 Hansen (not seen), Cmdr.
-Zanella
+Zanella.
+Photo by author.

-Among his many attributes, Chief Harden has always made himself available to the public and the media, giving hours of his time to discussions that don't always result in news articles.
-This sense of responsibility has also resulted in the city's residents benefiting greatly from the meticulous care the department exercises in selecting officers to serve you.
+Among his many attributes, Chief Harden has always made himself available to the public and the media, giving hours of his time to discussions that many police chiefs would be adverse to or not make time for.
+This sense of commitment has also resulted in the city's residents benefiting greatly from the meticulous care the department exercises in selecting officers to serve you.

 Gone are the days of the warrior cop I grew up with in LFP (although I definitely got more breaks than I deserved).
 A shift in law enforcement from warrior to guardian has occurred across most of the country, and the LFP Police Department excels at this.
 It takes an average of 30 applicants per new or lateral officer hire, and the process for each candidate takes many months and tons of meticulous effort.
 It's a full-time job just processing candidates, but the workload has to be absorbed by senior officers, who are already handling their normal duties.
 The same officers who, on any given day, may have a major event occur in the city that also demands extra attention.